stasher-dev/stasher-cli/README.md

 - **Perfect forward secrecy**: Each secret uses a unique encryption key
 - **Automatic expiration**: Secrets are deleted after 10 minutes maximum
 - **Burn-after-read**: Secrets are deleted immediately after being accessed
+- **Memory safety**: Sensitive data is zeroed out from memory after use
+- **No disk storage**: Secrets are never written to disk or log files

+### Memory Safety Implementation

+The CLI implements several security measures to prevent secrets from lingering in memory:

+- **Buffer zeroing**: Encryption keys, plaintext secrets, and ciphertext are explicitly zeroed from memory using `buffer.fill(0)`
+- **Variable cleanup**: String variables containing secrets are cleared with empty strings to encourage garbage collection
+- **Minimal exposure**: Secrets exist in memory only for the duration of the encryption/decryption operation
+- **Process isolation**: Each command runs as a separate process that terminates after completion

 ## Requirements